 The renewable energy industry is booming.
 More and more consumers and businesses are seeing the benefits of resources like photovoltaic (PV) arrays and wind power.
-This has led to a drastic uptick of job growth in the solar energy field.
+This has led to a drastic uptick of entry-level job growth in the solar energy field.
 The photovoltaic industry in particular has seen handsome gains in job creation thanks to the manual labor requirements of building an array.
-While it is great to hear about what jobs are in high demand, it is perhaps more important to know which specific skills are required to do a variety of jobs in the solar energy sector.
+While it is great to hear about what jobs are in high demand, it is perhaps more important to know which specific skills are required to do a variety of entry-level jobs in the solar energy sector.

 So, what are the important things to know about various entry level solar jobs?
 Why is the renewable energy industry job market growing?
-What are the skill requirements & job responsibilities of positions like solar panel installer, boiler operator, field service technician, solar power plant operator?
+What are the skill requirements & job responsibilities of positions like solar panel installer, boiler operator, field service technician, entry-level solar power plant operator?
 Knowing more about solar energy jobs will help you decide whether an Energy Technology Program is the right path for your solar energy job success.

 Why Is the Renewable Energy Industry Such A Growing Job Market?

 Before looking into specific types of entry level positions, it should be noted that solar jobs are growing faster than any other type of job in the world.
 The industry as a whole employ more people than the oil and natural gas industries combined.
 This is largely to do with state legislatures that have passed renewable portfolio standards (RPS) which mandate that a certain percentage of all power generated in the state must come from renewable energy resources.